 In Part I of “The Importance of 83(b),” we conducted a survey of the 83(b) election and discussed in what context the election made sense when it came to restricted stock awards (RSAs).
 In Part II, we looked at examples of 83(b) elections for RSAs.
-Now, in this third part, we’ll explore how incentive stock options (ISOs) can be impacted by 83(b) elections and talk about some of the 83(b) mechanics.
+Now, in Part III, we’ll explore how incentive stock options (ISOs) can be impacted by 83(b) elections and talk about some of the 83(b) mechanics.

 Taxation of ISOs